Search

 € 15,00

 THEUNISSEN, H., A. ABELMANN & W. MEULENKAMP. ( Red.).
 Topkapi & Turkomanie.
 Turks-Nederlandse ontmoetingen sinds 1600.
 Amsterdam, De Bataafsche Leeuw, 1989.
 8vo.
 Wrappers.
 With many illustrations (several in colours).
-232 pp. [Boeknr.: 79 ]
+232 pp. This richly illustrated book discusses Dutch-Turkish historical contacts and trade relations in detail. including also the 'Turkomania', the Turkish influence on Dutch culture in the areas of fashion, music, architecture, coffee and tobacco.
+[Boeknr.: 79 ]

 € 35,00